 speaker

 Simon Johnson

-Excellent, thank you.
-And on the back of that UA increase, how has the sequential sales development for PlaySimple statistically been during the quarter, and how has October been since you said that you're not seeing a positive trend?
+Excellent.
+Thank you.
+And on the back of that UA increase, how is the sequential sales development for PlaySimple statistics?
+How has October been since you said that you're not seeing a positive trend?

+speaker